Tio Kingdom: Kingship

 The state was headed by an õkoo (king).
 His first wife was titled Ngaasaa, and his second Waafitieere.
 Ngaasaa was head of the royal court along with a high lord titled Ngeiliino.
 The king resided in his royal enclosure (iko) in the capital (for which he also acted as its headman), and the settlement was guarded, as were the roads and rivers leading there.
 Some lords are also known to have lived in the capital, such as those titled Nganshibi, Motiiri, Ngambiõ, Ngeiliino, and Ngaaliõ.
 The king used royal messengers to govern, who were greatly respected.
 Succession was limited to those who were part of the king's kin (baamukaana lilimpu), specifically patrilineal kin, and had ancestors from the sacred forests (idzwa) of Ndua, Mbe aNdzieli, or Ilde.
-The successor was chosen by consensus between lords Ngeiliino and Ngandziõ, and Ngampo and Ngaaliõ (who were nkani of Ngeiliino, ie. vassal chiefs).
+The successor was chosen by consensus between lords Ngeiliino and Ngandzio, and Ngampo and Ngaaliõ (who were nkani of Ngeiliino, ie. vassal chiefs).

 The king's right to rule derived from his control over the national nkira (nature spirit) Nkwe Mbali ("the court of the lion"), who covered the whole kingdom and had a day of the week named after him on which people didn't work.
 Nkwe Mbali was believed to reside at the Falls of Lefini where his cult was led by the Lipie (the state's high priest) who sacrificed animals sent by the king.
 The Lipie gave the king a national charm, also called Nkwe Mbali, which was kept in a large shrine.
 Lion skins symbolised royal power and only the king could sit on one.
 Squires and lords were obligated to send the king any lion skins found in their domains.
 The king was expected to sit in the same spot all day with his wives, and wore two feathers symbolising violence and leadership (red and white, nkuo and libobo birds, respectively).
 Successors to the title underwent an elaborate ritual called lisee which emphasised the king's sacred qualities, through which he was believed to gain mastery over Nkwe Mbali.
 The "twelve lords of the crown" all had titles associated with lisee; the king wore a collar with twelve lion's teeth (later a brass collar with twelve points), and gave these lords collars.
 The ikwii (spirits) of deceased monarchs were believed to reside at the Falls.